The Vintage and Retro Festival of the Lake District

 We’d love you to come along and exhibit your vehicle in the centre of Ulverston on either or both days of the festival, between 10am and 4pm.
 We’ll even provide tea and biscuits.

-If you’d like to attend our 2019 festival, please help us to plan by registering a few details.
+If you’d like to attend our 2020 festival, please help us to plan by registering a few details.
 Click on the car registration button below.
 Registration opens January 2020.

 Calling Market Traders ~ 2020 booking opens in December 2019

 Book a stall outdoors or a table in the covered marketplace for both days of the festival.
 Prices start at only £15 for one day (Sunday) outdoors in a 3m x 3m space.
 A traditional outdoor covered market stall costs £50 for the weekend.
 A table in the covered marketplace close to the main music stage is £80 for the weekend.
 Your business will be listed on our Market page as soon as you’ve booked.
 Find out more and book online.
 Photo by Steve Fleming.

 À L’ancienne, Le Loafeur, and The Mighty Corinthian.
 Three vintage cycling events within the Lake District World Heritage Site, organised by Sportive Lakes, all taking place during the Retro Rendezvous festival weekend.
 Photo by Steve Fleming.